fasten-project/fasten/analyzer/compliance-analyzer/README.md

         If you need to use your own Kafka instance, please set its address
         [here](https://github.com/fasten-project/fasten/blob/d42f3ec828d0e6c0663e7db566b0b18df2b0d5a7/analyzer/compliance-analyzer/src/main/resources/k8s/qmstr/job.yaml#L39).
+    -
+        Make sure to add:
+        ```
+        --namespace myownnamespace
+        ```

-1. (Optional) When using a custom Kubernetes namespace, make sure to create it first:
+        when using a custom Kubernetes namespace.

+1. Start the plugin specifying the path to the cluster credentials file as an environment variable:

+   1. From the FASTEN server:
+        1. When using the Kafka instance installed in the cluster in step 1, first retrieve its public IP with:
             ```bash
-    kubectl create namespace myownnamespace
+            export KAFKA_ADDRESS=$(kubectl get svc fasten-kafka-instance -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
             ```

-1. Start the plugin specifying the path to the cluster credentials file as an environment variable:
+        1. Start the plugin using the FASTEN server JAR (from the project root):
+            ```bash
+            java \
+                -jar docker/server/server-0.0.1-SNAPSHOT-with-dependencies.jar \
+                --kafka_server ${KAFKA_ADDRESS} \
+                --plugin_dir $(pwd)/docker/plugins \
+                --plugin_list CompliancePluginExtension \
+                --topic CompliancePluginExtension=fasten.RepoCloner.out
+            ```

+   1. As a standalone Maven plugin:
        ```bash
        # Example: from the FASTEN root folder
        mvn \
          -DclusterCredentials=path/to/cluster/credentials.json \
          clean install exec:java \
          -f analyzer/compliance-analyzer/pom.xml \
          -Djdk.tls.client.protocols=TLSv1.2 \
          -Dexec.args="--repository analyzer/compliance-analyzer/dummyKafkaTopic.json"
        ```
        -
            This demo simulates a Kafka message consumption by reading the [`dummyKafkaTopic.json` file](dummyKafkaTopic.json).
        -
            Upon consuming the message, the plugin starts Quartermaster, that will build and analyze the specified repository.

 The plugin then generates a [`fasten.qmstr.*` Kafka message](https://github.com/fasten-project/fasten/wiki/Kafka-Topics#fastenqmstr).